wooks527/mobilenetv2-pytorch/README.md

-# CNN Tutorial
+# MobileNetV2-PyTorch

-This repository provide CNN tutorials to construct, train and evaluate CNN models based on PyTorch.
-Also, you can do ablation tests mentioned in each CNN paper using this repository.
+This repository provide codes to construct, train and evaluate MobileNetV2 for image classification tasks based on PyTorch.
+Using these codes, you can do ablation tests mentioned in each CNN paper using this repository.

 ## Performances